-Field Description Available in: both Salesforce Unique Name The requirement for uniqueness applies only to elements within the current flow.
-Two elements can have the same unique name, Classic and Lightning Experience provided they are used in different flows.
+Field Description Unique Name The requirement for uniqueness applies only to elements within the current flow.
+Two elements can have the same unique name, provided they are used in different flows.
 A unique name is limited to underscores and alphanumeric characters.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Available in: Enterprise , Performance, Unlimited , and Developer Editions Description Helps you differentiate this formula from other resources.
+Description Helps you differentiate this formula from other resources.
 Value Data Type The data type for the value calculated by the formula.
 Scale Controls the number of digits to the right of the decimal point.
 Can't exceed 17.
 If you leave this field blank or set to zero, only whole numbers display when your flow runs.
 Appears when Value Data Type is Number or Currency.
 Formula The formula expression that the flow evaluates at run time.
-The returned value must be compatible with $Value$ Data Type.
+The returned value must be compatible with Value Data Type.
 Note: Some formula operators are not supported in the Cloud Flow Designer.